T

 · setting new measures, such as tradable “White Certificates”, that have been introduced in some countries.

-Report on Energy Service Directive
+Review of Energy Service Directive

-In July 2009, the "Energy Efficiency Watch Initiative" (EEWI) has evaluated
+the "Energy Efficiency Watch Initiative" (EEWI) evaluated

-In these plans, the countries explain how to achieve their 9% energy efficiency target by 2016.
+the NEEAPs, see http://www.energy-efficiency-watch.org/.
 The evaluation showed some weakness and methodological uncertainties in the directive that negatively influences the implementation.
 The spectrum of new measures mentioned in the national action plans is quite impressive, but the study found reasons to be skeptical about whether these measures have been caused by the ESD or whether they would have been implemented anyway.
+It concluded that in the national plans it is not clear how much expected savings by 2016 will be realised in addition to the savings that would have occurred anyway in the business - as - usual trends.

 National Energy Efficiency Action Plans

-The Final Directive - Description
+The Energy Service Directive - Description

 The Directive was finally adopted as Directive 2006/32 on April 5, 2006.
 It entered into force May 17, 2006 and shall be implemented on May 17, 2008.